 - Political mobilization: Explores who the legitimate participants of the public debates are, and which views are accepted.
 Broaden the conventional perspective on politics by studying transnational publics, subaltern publics and counter-publics.

 2) Migration and Inequality: This theme aims to increase our understanding of how patterns of migration are shaped by complex historical structures of inequality, and also create new and challenge existing inequalities globally as well as locally.
-It also addresses how power relations are intertwined and how inequalities are constructed at the intersection of different axis of differentiation.
-Key sub-themes include:
+It also addresses how power relations are intertwined and how inequalities are constructed and upheld at the intersection of gender, ethnicity, class etc.

 - Legal status and precariousness: Addresses the implication of increased legal fragmentation in refugee protection and migration governance, including its temporal dimension.

-- Emerging Urbanities: Covers the plural city, urban minority/migrant life, mutlicultural youth in the city, housing segregation, and camps.
+- Emerging Urbanities: Covers the plural city, urban minority/migrant life, multicultural youth in the city, housing segregation, and camps.